AdobeDocs/workfront.en/help/quicksilver/wf-api/api/update-default-api-versioning.md

 >[!NOTE]
 >
->* If your organization is currently using the deprecated Default API, your Workfront administrator has received an Annoucement Center message with further instructions regarding the Default API.
+>If your organization is currently using the deprecated Default API, your Workfront administrator has received an Announcement Center message with further instructions regarding the Default API.
->
->* <span class="preview">The Default API in the Preview environment is set to the most recent version.
-The Default API in the Production environment will be set to the most recent version after the 23.2 release (April 2023)</span>.
->
->    To see the most recent version of the API,  see [API versioning and support schedule](../../wf-api/api/api-version-support-schedule.md).

 <!--